betaglot/plantabeta/docs/reference/Via/ViaOverview.md

 - Computational Geometry
 - The interface between Move, Psike and Eko.
 - Via is an abstract layer on top of Eko.
-A via is where the Planter
+A via is where the Plantor
 - A vias start and finish at the Cache.

 ### Purpose of Via